 5. Increased Chances Of UTIs

 The delicate and dehydrated vaginal tissue is just perfect for micro-organisms to breed.
-Many women ignore the symptoms of a urinary tract infection that could lead to renal
+Many women ignore the symptoms of a urinary tract infection that could lead to renal infection if left untreated.5

 If you experience burning sensation while peeing, pain in the lower abdomen, excess discharge and pungent odor, seek medical help immediately.